fhirschmann/sleeptimer/README.md

            be obtained using irw(1).

            Keyboard Configuration
+           You can control sleeptimer by executing:

+           sleeptimer-signal

-           You  can	 control  sleeptimer by simply sending the SIGUSR1 signal: kill -USR1 `pidof sleeptimer`.
+           or you can simply send the SIGUSR1 signal:

+           kill -USR1 `pidof sleeptimer`.

            This command could be bound to a key on your keyboard.

     AUTHORS
            sleeptimer was written by Fabian Hirschmann <fabian@hirschmann.email>.